tfrere/colours-in-culture/README.md

 CONTRIBUTE
 ---------------

-If you want to add any additional information in the database, feel free to send me an e-mail or submit a pull request.
+Feel free to send me an e-mail or submit a pull request.
-There's just one rule, you need to add some sources to your data.
+To be validated, please consider adding some sources to your datas.

 [Data file](https://github.com/tfrere/colours-in-culture/blob/master/data.json)